simonfelding/rpm/README.md

 # rpm
-This repo builds useful rpm tools for me and otheres to use.
+This repo builds useful tools as rpm packages for me and others to use.

+## Usage
+1. Add git repos to [sources.yaml](./sources.yaml) following
+2. run build.py to get the rpms and build the repos.